 In some cultures, especially in Europe and the United States, great importance is placed on work to earn money.
-Often it seems that a person's worth is measured by how much money he or she makes.
-Where such a value system exists, a standard goal of rehabilitation is to prepare disabled persons to work at some kind of money-earning job.
+Often it seems that a person's worth is measured by how much money they make.
+Where such a value system exists, a standard goal of rehabilitation is to prepare people with disabilities to work at some kind of money-earning job.
 But caution!
 This goal of a paid job may not be appropriate in some parts of the world.
 Traditions and local values differ from place to place.
-Some societies are more accepting of persons who do not earn or 'produce', as long as they contribute and take part in other ways.

-Also, we must remember that in poor countries the unemployment rate (people without work) is often very high, even for the non-disabled.
-It may be very difficult for a disabled person to get a job, even if well-trained.

-There are many ways, other than by working for money, that disabled persons can contribute to their family and community.
+Some societies are more accepting of persons who do not earn or produce, as long as they contribute and take part in other ways.
+Also, we must remember that in poor countries the unemployment rate (people without work) is often very high, even for people without disabilities.
+It may be very difficult for a person with disabilities to get a job, even if well-trained.
+There are many ways, other than by working for money, that people with disabilities can contribute to their family and community.
 They may be able to learn skills to help with daily activities in the home.
 Or they may become leaders for community action.
-As we discussed in Chapter 45, disabled villagers who are unable to do hard physical farm work, often make outstanding health workers (paid or volunteer), rehabilitation workers, popular organizers, or defenders of human rights.

-It is important that rehabilitation programs have a broad view of how disabled persons might work or fit into the community.
-Too often 'skills training' prepares a physically disabled person to do jobs that able-bodied persons could do just as well.
-The challenge, whenever possible, should be to build on the unique strengths, experience, and qualities of the disabled person: help her to find a role in society that she can do better than most non-disabled persons.
+As we discussed in Chapter 45, villagers with disabilities who are unable to do hard physical farm work, often make outstanding health workers (paid or volunteer), rehabilitation workers, popular organizers, or defenders of human rights.
+It is important that rehabilitation programs have a broad view of how people with disabilities might work or fit into the community.
+Too often skills training prepares a person with physical disabilities to do jobs that a person without disabilities could do just as well.
+The challenge, whenever possible, should be to build on the unique strengths, experience, and qualities of the person with disabilities: help her to find a role in society that she can do better than most people without disabilities.
 Disability does make a person different in certain ways, for better and for worse.
-Rather than pretending that the difference does not exist, it is wiser to accept the differences and look for ways that being disabled helps to deepen or strengthen the person.
+Rather than pretending that the difference does not exist, it is wiser to accept the differences and look for ways that having disabilities helps to deepen or strengthen the person.
 Help the person to have not just an ordinary role in society, but one that is in some ways outstanding.
-Persons like Helen Keller (a blind and deaf woman who became a social leader and agent for change) can be our role models.
+Persons like Helen Keller (a woman with complete loss of vision and hearing who became a social leader and agent for change) can be our role models.

 Rehabilitation programs and families should avoid planning a child's (or adult's) life work, or role in the community, for him.
 Rather, we should help make available as wide a range of opportunities as possible.
 Our goal should always be to open doors for the child, not to close them.